 The staff of equine professionals at Bandalero Ranch will foal out your pregnant mare and provide routine care for the newborn foal for $1000.00 plus board.
 It is recommended the mare arrives one month prior to the estimated foaling date.
 A limited number of mares will be accepted with potential foaling dates from January 1st through May 1st.
 Contact us at (520) 760-6200 for a foaling services.

 - 24-hour monitoring

 - Milk calcium screening to predict impending foaling

-- Evaluation of the quality of the dam’s colostrum with refractometry
+- Evaluation of the quality of the dam’s colostrum post delivery to ensure colostrum quality

 - Umbilical cord care

-- Enema administered to newborn foal to decrease risk of meconium impaction
+- Enema administration to newborn foal to decrease risk of meconium impaction

 Additional Services: (at an additional cost):